ChrisAkridge/Cix/docs/Code Generation.md

 ### Code Generation for a Function

 When the compiler begins to generate code for a function, it generates a new function context, a new assembly block to put in that context, and a virtual stack.
-The virtual stack is then populated with VSEs for each of the function arguments, such that the last argument is at the top of the stack
+The virtual stack is then populated with VSEs for each of the function arguments, such that the last argument is at the top of the stack.

 For a function called `RandomInt(int min, int max)`, here's what the VSEs would look like:

 ```
-0: Kind: Variable, Type: int, Name: "min", Address: *ebp+0
+0: Kind: Variable, Type: int, Name: "min", Size: 4, Address: *ebp+0
-1: Kind: Variable: Type: int, Name: "max", Address: *ebp+4
+1: Kind: Variable: Type: int, Name: "max", Size: 4, Address: *ebp+4
 ```

 An assembly block with the label `RandomInt` is generated.
 Then, each element inside the function is evaluated and has code generated for it.
 Let's see how code is generated for each kind of AST element.